Quarto: Quarto as size

-Quartos for separate plays and poems
+Quartos for separate literary works

 During the Elizabethan era and through the mid-seventeenth century, plays and poems were commonly printed as separate works in quarto format.
-Eighteen of Shakespeare's 36 plays included in first folio collected edition of 1623, were previously separately printed as quartos, with a single exception that was printed in octavo.
+Eighteen of Shakespeare's 36 plays included in first folio collected edition of 1623, had been previously separately printed as quartos, with a single exception that was printed in octavo.
 For example, Shakespeare's Henry IV, Part 1, the most popular play of the era, was first published as a quarto in 1598, with a second quarto edition in 1599, followed by a number of subsequent quarto editions.
-Bibliographers have extensively studied these different editions, which they refer to by abbreviations such as Q1, Q2, etc. The texts of some of the Shakespeare quartos are highly inaccurate and are full of errors and omissions.
-Bibliographer Alfred W. Pollard named those editions bad quartos, and it is speculated that they may have been produced not from manuscript texts, but from actors who had memorized their lines.
+Bibliographers have extensively studied these different editions, which they refer to by abbreviations such as Q1, Q2, etc. The texts of some of the Shakespeare quartos are highly inaccurate, full of errors and omissions.
+Bibliographer Alfred W. Pollard named those editions "bad quartos", and researchers speculate that they may have been produced not from manuscript texts, but from actors who had memorized their lines.

 Other playwrights in this period also published their plays in quarto editions.
 Christopher Marlowe's Doctor Faustus, for example, was published as a quarto in 1604 (Q1), with a second quarto edition in 1609.
 The same is true of poems, Shakespeare's poem Venus and Adonis being first printed as a quarto in 1593 (Q1), with a second quarto edition (Q2) in 1594.

 In Spanish culture, a similar concept of separate editions of plays is known as comedia suelta.